Rish-Tomar/EcommerceBackend/README.md

-mak sure to write .env file
+1. make sure to write  your .env file
+2. run  "npm install" to install all dependencies
+3. frontend respository for this project is https://github.com/Rish-Tomar/EcommerceFrontEnd